Gulf War Syndrome, Anthrax Vaccine, Squalene: What Made Service Members Ill?

 Anthrax Vaccinations & The Military

-Iraq researched Anthrax disease as a biological weapon in the early 80s, and it was assumed that Saddam Hussein had created bombs and missiles loaded with the Anthrax bacteria by 1991 in preparation for war.
+Iraq researched Anthrax disease as a biological weapon in the 80s, and it was assumed that Saddam Hussein had created bombs and missiles loaded with the Anthrax bacteria by 1991 in preparation for war.
 In preparation, the United States Department of Defense utilized an anthrax vaccine to protect military forces deploying to the middle east.
 However, the FDA had not yet tested this particular vaccine for use against inhaled anthrax.

 Vaccinations were required by all forces, not just US troops.
 BioPort, now Emergent Biosolutions, was the exclusive manufacturer of BioThrax at the time, and this vaccine had proven to be effective against the bacterium that’s acquired through the skin, but not when the bacterium is inhaled.
-So, there was no Food and Drug Administration licensing for use against inhaled Anthrax.
-Therefore, all vaccinations given to military personnel were considered an “off-label” or experimental use of the vaccine.

 Was The Anthrax Vaccine Safe?

-Despite concerns about its safety, the Department of Defense mandated that all military personnel be vaccinated with BioThrax prior to deployment to Iraq or Afghanistan.
-They then expanded the anthrax vaccine immunization program to all US Military forces and DOD civilian contractors.
-With the expansion, BioPort Corp requested FDA approval for to include aerosol exposure approval, switching to intramuscular injections, and reducing the number of doses.
+With the expansion, BioPort Corp requested FDA approval to include aerosol exposure approval, switching to intramuscular injections, and reducing the number of doses.
 In 1997, the DOD required that 2.5 million military personnel receive the Anthrax vaccine.
 By 1998, it was mandated for all civilian DOD personnel as well.

 Mandatory Anthrax Vaccine

-Due to questions about the contents and safety of the vaccine; in October 2004, US District Court Judge Emmet G. Sullivan ruled that it was illegal for the federal government to mandate anthrax vaccinations.
 Judge Sullivan banned the Pentagon from forcing military personnel serving in Iraq, Afghanistan, South Korea, and part of Asia and Africa to get the anthrax shots without their prior consent.
 The military could not require the vaccine until the FDA approved it for the specific use of inhaled anthrax.
-However, those who refused quickly found themselves, for various other reasons, no longer in military service.

 Anthrax Vaccine Side Effects & Adverse Reactions